How To - Prevent Blisters

-One blister can mar an otherwise wonderful hiking trip.
+One little blister can mar an otherwise wonderful hiking trip.
 The best way to ensure your feet keep you moving forward out on the trail is blister prevention.
-Before you head out, ensure that you have chosen moisture wicking socks, the right shoes or boots for your feet and have laced your footwear correctly.
+Before heading out, ensure that you have chosen moisture wicking socks, the right shoes or boots for your feet and have laced your footwear correctly.
+Take care of your feet and they will take you where you want to go.

 When your skin is damp it's much more vulnerable to damaging friction.
 Keeping your feet dry is the first step to preventing blisters while you're out on the trail - this starts at choosing the right socks.